 In addition to the above entry requirements, applicants for NHS funded training places need to meet the following additional entry criteria:

-Current NHS funded trainees are full-time NHS employees on a fixed term three-year contract, paid on Band 6 of the Agenda for Change (AfC) pay scales.
-Trainees currently have standard NHS holiday allowances and other benefits as detailed in the AfC Handbook.
-University fees are currently paid directly by the NHS.
+Current NHS-funded trainees are full-time NHS employees on a fixed term three-year contract, paid on Band 6 of the Agenda for Change (AfC) pay scales.
+Current NHS-funded trainees have standard NHS holiday allowances and other benefits as detailed in the AfC Handbook, and their University fees are currently paid directly by the NHS.

-We invite self-funding applicants to apply for the 2019 intake for places that are not funded by the NHS.
+We invite self-funding applicants to apply for the 2021 intake for places that are not funded by the NHS.
 These applicants need to meet the same entry criteria detailed above and will undergo the same rigorous selection procedures as applicants to NHS funded places, to ensure the standards of excellence for which our clinical psychology trainees are renowned.
-We welcome applicants for self-funded places who have Home/EU or Overseas fee status.
+We welcome applicants for self-funded places who have Home or Overseas fees status.

-The fee for self-funded places for the 2018 intake was £20,000 per year for overseas applicants and £17,061 for Home/EU applicants.
-All self-funded training places are also subject to additional bench fees (please email us for details).
-Self-funded trainees are not salaried employees within the NHS.
+The fee for self-funded places for the 2020 intake was £20,000 per year for Overseas fees applicants and £17,061 for Home fees applicants.
+These fees may increase somewhat for the 2021 cohort.
+All self-funded training places are also subject to additional bench fees (contact firstname.lastname@example.org for details).
+Unlike NHS-funded trainees, self-funded trainees are not salaried employees within the NHS.

-Further information about self-funded training places is available on request from the Admissions Tutor, Dr Susan McPherson.
+Further information about self-funded training places is available on request from email@example.com.

 Further information about the programme curriculum can be found on our website.

 Placements are generally based in Essex and range from a six-mile radius from the University up to approximately a 40-mile radius.